 In some novels, we see the protagonist being trapped in such places, either by some supernatural being or a callous villain, and hardly finds a way to go out.
 The architectural features of the buildings such as pointed towers, trapdoors, mysterious corridors, rusty hinges, and secret tunnels, all serve to entrap their helpless victims.
 There are in fact the key elements for developing a gothic atmosphere.

 Sometimes the action takes place in or near graveyards, dark forests, and wilderness.
 The forests and wilderness in Gothic novels are symbolic of evil, sin, and immortality.
 These eerie locations also contribute to the feeling of fear and threat.
-In Mary Shelley’s ‘Frankenstein’, most of the scenes opens in desolate and haunted locations such as graveyards, gloomy old castles.
+In Mary Shelley’s ‘Frankenstein’, most of the scenes open in desolate and haunted locations such as graveyards, gloomy old castles.
 ‘Wuthering Heights’ and ‘Jane Eyre’ also reveal Gothic settings.

 Dark and Mysterious Atmosphere

 The plot of Gothic novels also consists of a lot of mysterious happenings.
 The characters or even the inanimate objects have the tendency to disappear.
 The door opens and closes itself yet no one appears in sight.
 The candle extinguishes on its own.
 All these elements contribute to the mysterious atmosphere of the story.
-Emily Bronte’s ‘Wuthering Heights’ and Wilkie Collins’s ‘The Woman In White’ are good examples of dark and mysterious atmosphere.
+Emily Bronte’s ‘Wuthering Heights’ and Wilkie Collins’s ‘The Woman In White’ are good examples of dark and mysterious atmospheres.

 Affiliation With Supernatural Forces

 Another key element of Gothic literature is its affiliation with supernatural forces such as ghosts, vampires, giants, monsters, demons and zombies.
 In Gothic novels, we see ghosts or monsters pursuing the protagonist and dead people coming to life and scaring people.
-We also find the inanimate objects coming to life such as the armor suit suddenly starts walking like a man or the painting of a dead person starts speaking.
+We also find inanimate objects coming to life such as the armor suit suddenly starts walking like a man or the painting of a dead person starts speaking.

 Some novels of Gothic literature demonstrate the supernatural elements as a result of some natural phenomenon, while others show them as truly paranormal.
 The Gothic writers utilized these paranormal forces as a means of exploring the fear of the unknown and uncontrollable.
 Bram Stoker‘s ‘Dracula’ and ‘The Castle of Otranto’ by Horace Walpole reveal the existence of supernatural elements.